-Exhibit 1

-Rating Scorecard- Key financial ratios
+Exhibit 1 Rating Scorecard- Key financial ratios

-Asset risk and profitability ratios reflect the weaker of either the latest reported or three-year average ratios.
-The capital ratio is the latest reported figure.
-Funding structure and liquid resources ratios reflect the latest year-end figures.
+These represent our Bank Methodology scorecard ratios, whereby asset risk and profitability reflect the weaker of either the latest reported or the average of last three year-end and latest reported ratios.
+Capital is the latest reported figure.
+Funding structure and liquid resources ratios reflect the latest year-end figures